hamidurrk/FacebookBot/README.md

 ## Disclaimer

-*Include any disclaimer about the use of automation tools on Facebook, adherence to Facebook's terms of service, and potential risks.*
+This tool is intended for educational purposes and personal use only.
+Users should be aware of Facebook's terms of service regarding automation and use this tool responsibly.